 ABCs of hepatitis: What’s the difference between A, B, C?

-For the third time in less than two weeks, customers who recently dined at a South Carolina restaurant might have been exposed to the hepatitis A virus, health officials said Monday.
+Customers who recently dined at a restaurant not far from the Midlands might have been exposed to the hepatitis A virus, South Carolina health officials said Thursday.

-People who dined at the Zaxby’s in a North Charleston outlet mall complex could have been exposed to the virus after an employee tested positive for hepatitis A, the South Carolina Department of Health and Environmental Control (DHEC) said in a news release.
+People who dined at Teriyaki Japan in North Augusta could have been exposed to the virus after an employee tested positive for hepatitis A, the South Carolina Department of Health and Environmental Control (DHEC) said in a news release.

-Anyone who ate at the fast-food restaurant between May 20 and 23 “could have been exposed to the virus,” according to the news release.
+Anyone who ate at the Japanese restaurant between May 14 and May 28 “could have been exposed to the virus,” according to the news release.

 Symptoms of infection include “nausea, vomiting, diarrhea, belly pain or yellowing of the eyes and skin,” and those suffering from the virus “usually become sick within two to six weeks after being exposed,” DHEC said in the release.